 At the time I posted this stuff I wasn’t a Liberty Associate, I was simply attempting to enlighten the public concerning money and value.
 I did eventually sign up with the Liberty Dollar a few months after that.
 The moderators on Clark Howard’s BBS banned me, leveling the charge that I was trying to profit off of his audience.
 A false accusation, at the time.

 If the average American can’t figure out why Silver money has value and paper money does not, then things are much worse than I had originally thought, and the time to get behind precious metals is now.

-Editor’s note.
 Where to start with this one?
-First off, I left the two quotes in that I did specifically to illustrate the baiting that was going on in the BBS at the time.
-There was a lot more like that.
+I’d like to pretend that I was on drugs and so not responsible for most of the text here, but that would be lying and I’m trying not to do that here.
+I left the two quotes in that I did when I re-edited this article specifically to illustrate the baiting that was going on in the BBS at the time.
+There was a lot more back and forth like that like that.
 One of the two quotes is from someone that, in hindsight, I wish I had taken more seriously.
 He was, at least, trying to be even-handed.
 In my blind belief in Libertarian ideals, in the fact that physical commodities would always have more value than promissory notes, I let the sense that several people tried to focus on me be deflected by those beliefs.

 …which is why I now end up having to strike out the bullshit that I was repeating at the time.
 In my defense, I was desperately trying to distinguish between the natural limits on a physical commodity as opposed to the near unlimited supply of paper currency which could be created.
 As opposed to the truly uncounted and uncountable electronic dollars that currently reside in most bank accounts across the world.
 Without the social order, tradable commodities will have value when other things do not.
 Metals will have more use and therefore more value than old printed paper so long as humans trade commodities.
 This is simple fact, not something to be debated.